hienpham512/1Click/README.md

-# one-click
+# 1Click
-This is a E-comemrcial website
+1Click is an E-Commerce website built with:
+- ReactJS
+- TailwindCSS
+- Firebase